-You’re not alone — brassy hair, uneven color, or stained skin from hair dye are very common mishaps as a result from coloring your hair at home.
-The outcome of your DIY hair color can change due to a few factors, like the color you’re starting off with and your hair’s condition.
+When it comes to coloring your hair at home, a few common mishaps can easily occur, including brassy hair, uneven color, or stained skin from hair dye.
+The outcome of your DIY hair color can vary due to a few factors, such as the color you’re starting off with or your hair’s condition.

 The good news is that you can do things to correct your mistakes and get your hair color back on track.
-Check out our color correction advice below to learn how to fix common hair color mistakes.
-Plus, our product recommendations for beautiful results and healthy color-treated hair.
+Check out color correction advice below to learn how to fix common hair color mistakes for shiny and healthy color-treated hair.

 Thankfully, there are ways to cover orange hair and color-correct orange-like tones — it’s all about the right color correction.
 You’ll want to use a purple hair care system on your strands right away.